CraigMohn/fitparseR/README.md

 are not returned.
-If your device reports a single-valued field that you want which fits that pattern, or it reports a multi-valued parameter that does not and that throws an error, the code is in readfitffile.py, and you don't need to know Python to figure out how to make it suit your needs.
+If your device reports a single-valued field that you want which fits that pattern, or it reports a multi-valued parameter that does not and that throws an error, the code is in readfitffile.py, and you don't need to know much Python to figure out how to make it suit your needs.

 You have to have a conda (either anaconda or miniconda) setup that R can find.
 There are lots of resources to help you do that.
 Use your search engine.
 In